gqi/gqi.github.io/_pages/about.md

   - /about.html
 ---

-I am a tenure-track Assistant Professor of Biostatistics at the University of Washington.
+I am a tenure-track Assistant Professor of Biostatistics at the University of Washington ([UW faculty page](https://www.biostat.washington.edu/people/guanghao-qi)).
 My research is centered around **multi-omic approaches to statistical genetics**.
 I develop statistical and machine learning methods to understand the effect of genetic variation on complex traits.
 These methods typically use data from genome-wide association studies (GWAS), whole-genome sequencing (WGS), and functional genomic data such as single-cell RNA-seq.
 Specific areas include:

 * *Integration of single-cell eQTL and GWAS data.*